spring1843/go-dsa/stack/README.md

 # Stack

 Stacks are data structures that operate on the principle of Last-In-First-Out (LIFO), where the last element added to the stack is the first to be removed.
-Stacks allow push, pop, and top operations to add and remove data.
+Stacks allow push, pop, and top operations to add, remove, and read data.

 One way to visualize stacks is to think of a backpack where items are placed and later removed in reverse order, with the last item added to the bag being the first item removed.